craftedmedia/XperienceCommunity.GeoLocation/README.md

 `builder.Services.AddScoped<ICustomContactMappingProvider, CustomContactMappingProvider>();`

-The custom `MapContactData` method will now be called as part of the contact mapping pipeline.
+The custom `MapContactDataAsync` method will now be called as part of the contact mapping pipeline.

 ### Full configuration
 See below for a list of all possible configuration options: